kernelci/kernelci-core/config/docker/README.md

 The fragment names are additional features to be added to the image.
 These are typically useful when running jobs in a local shell all in the same container.
-For Kubernetes deployment in produciton, each step should be run in a separate container which would only include one application.
+For Kubernetes deployment in production, each step should be run in a separate container which would only include one application.

 Here are a few image names examples: